Maheshinte Prathikaaram: Critical response

 S. R. Praveen of The Hindu gave a positive review: "Syam Pushkaran, in writing the revenge story, takes away the usual ingredients of hate and anger, and replaces it with lots of humour, arriving as a torrent in one-liners, in situations and even in the minute gestures of the characters ...
 Maheshinte Prathikaram provides clean entertainment, treading new paths in that endeavour.
 If revenge comes like this, let's have more of it".
-He praised Pothan's direction and Faasil's performance.
+He praised Pothan's direction and Fahadh's performance.
 Sify also had a positive review: "It's not often that you come across such an intelligent comedy that is extremely funny, thoroughly gripping and brilliantly packaged".
 The reviewer praised the performances: "One of the best things about this one is the performance of every artiste, both in main roles and also those who are there even in a scene or so".
 Also praising the screenplay, cinematography, and music, the review concluded: "Maheshinte Prathikaram is one of the finest comedies to have happened in Malayalam during recent years".

 Mythily Ramachandran of Gulf News praised the film's humour and performances: "The anger and hatred one often associates with a revenge tale is missing"; humour takes over, and the film "busts the notion that revenge tales must be laden with gore and violence".
 According to Deepa Gauri of the Khaleej Times, Maheshinte Prathikaram is a boon for a Malayalam cinema with an "identity crisis".
 She praised the film's screenplay and direction: "Every frame shows the minute detailing, which gives [Maheshinte Prathikaaram] its real heart.
 Charming you with wit, underlining humour and with characters who behave without any cinematic hangover".
 Raj Vikram of Metromatinee.com also gave a positive review: "There is not a single scene in the film which appears cooked up ...
 He [Pothan] must be commended for being sure-footed about what he intended to portray".
-Vikram praised the performances by Faasil and the supporting cast, the "magnificent camera" and the "songs which seamlessly and melodiously merge with the narrative", concluding that it "is a movie that is true to itself.
+Vikram praised the performances by Fahadh and the supporting cast, the "magnificent camera" and the "songs which seamlessly and melodiously merge with the narrative", concluding that it "is a movie that is true to itself.
 It surprises with its all pervading simplicity and makes even revenge look like a stroll in the park".